harshit193/Learning-Data-Science/readme.md

+# This repository includes all my data science journy in which i have created and mentioned all files in which i have worked

 there are virtual environment are using for running the python files and the virtual environment is installed in the py_virtual_env folder